webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 <transferCharacteristics>.<matrixCoefficients>.<videoFullRangeFlag>.<chromaSubsampling>
 ~~~~~

-Numbers are expressed as double-digit decimals, and all fields are required.
+Numbers are expressed as double-digit decimals.

 The **level** parameter is encoded as floating point number (x.y) with the period
 omitted.
 Eg. Level 1 is encoded as "10", level 1.2 is encoded as "12".
 Valid values